What does a mulching plug do on a mower?

 The mulching function on a lawn mower is activated by simply inserting a mulch plug into the discharge chute which prevents the cut grass from leaving the mower deck and entering the grass collector.
 This results in the cuttings being circulated within the deck and cut up into very fine pieces.

-One may also ask, how do you install a mulch plug?
+Herein, how do you install a mulch plug?

 Insert the mulch plug into the deck discharge chute opening by fitting the bolt on the rear side of the mulch plug into the hole in the deck.
 Pivot the mulch plug into place.
 Pull and stretch the retaining plug on the mulch plug over the deck wheel bracket and hook it under the bottom of the bracket.

-Similarly, do mulching mowers really work?
+In this regard, do mulching mowers really work?

 While mulching mowers worked fine for contractors in dry, slow-growing grass conditions, others complained of clumping grass and an unattractive appearance, wasted time spent cleaning out sticky grass from mulching mower decks and how using a mulching mower once each week couldn't keep up with spring's rapidly growing ...